Please screenshot this page and send it to info@mim-essay.com

 GMAT Score for the Tepper MBA

 Your Tepper MBA GMAT score is reviewed in context, not in isolation.
 Tepper compares your score with the current class profile and then evaluates it alongside your academic background, work experience, and career goals.
-Below is how different GMAT score ranges are generally viewed, based on the latest official data.
+Below is how different current GMAT score ranges are generally viewed, based on the latest official data.

 GMAT Below Class Average (Below 700)